messi-man/about/README.md

 I learned the importance of having a purpose in my life.
 I wasn’t sure yet what it was, but it felt more and more important to spend my time on meaningful projects.

-While backpacking in Colombia in 2015 I was introduced to Ayahuasca.
+**My spiritual awakening**
+I started to gain more experience with recreational psychedelics and shamanic plant medicine.
+At the end of 2013 I did an Iboga experience, and in 2015 I partook in my first Ayahuasca experience.

 Ayahuasca is a psychedelic tea, brewed by indigenous tribes in the Amazon.
 I had had quite some experience with psychedelics before, but this experience turned my world upside down.

-**A spiritual experience**
+For 8 hours I felt bliss and had the most loving and joyful moments of my life.
+Laying in fetus position I felt nurtured by mother earth.
 The experience gave me the feeling of being in touch with a higher intelligence or consciousness.
 A feeling I will never forget.

-While having the most loving and joyful moments of my life.
-The experience made me very aware of some habits that were not serving me and helped me to leave them behind.
+I saw visions of a green/blue tree, the tree of life (Noya Rao), and heard a voice telling me that I would do something with this spiritual experience in the future, some kind of public function.
+I had no clue what it all meant.
+I would only become clear 8 years later...

+I realized I wasn't very confident lately, and that I needed to regain my power before I would be able to act in public.
+The experience also touched on some habits that were not serving, the recreational use of alcohol and cocaine.
+I fully stopped drinking for a while.

 **The suffering**

 After a trip to Africa in late 2015, I started to notice strange physical symptoms in my body.
 It started very gradually.
 Over the course of two years I started to become sick more often.
 In the beginning of 2018 the problems became much worse.
 The sickness became worse.
 For over 8 months I had the feeling of a stomach bug at least half of the time.
 I started to become really worried and went to visit more and more doctors.
 They all concluded, even though I could hardly do anything any more, that I was fine because their tests didn’t show anything.
 From that summer I could only work half-time, sharing my time between work, my bed, and the sofa.
 Until I tested positive for a parasite.
 At first, it was a relief.
-With the help of strong medicine, I was able to eradicate the parasite.
+With the help of strong medicine and a few rounds of Kambo, I was able to eradicate the parasite.

 Unfortunately, the problems of fatigue relapses after being exposed to mild (physical) stress remained.
 After a series of doctor’s visits, I received the diagnosis of Post-Infectious Fatigue Syndrome.
 A chronic diagnosis, from which less than [10% fully recover](https://web.archive.org/web/20221125123549/https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5369194/), something that probably stay for a lifetime.
 Even individuals who claim to have recovered are unable to resume pre-illness activity levels.
 It was a hard reality to swallow.
 I had to stop working, as pushing my limits only made the situation worse.
 With my limited mental capabilities, I started to research and implement everything I could do to improve my health situation.